Amid protests, Duterte to address Congress led by his allies

 Last year, Duterte's speech was delayed after a leadership squabble erupted between two allies vying for the House speakership in a chaotic scene that unraveled on live TV.
 Duterte stayed in a holding room until the confusion was sorted out.

-Presidential spokesman Salvador Panelo said Duterte would likely discuss his plans to press on with his battle against illegal drugs and criminality, corruption, communist and Muslim insurgencies and ways to sustain economic growth in his final three years in power.

-Other aides said Duterte may touch on a resolution adopted by the U.N.
-Human Rights Council in a vote in Geneva two weeks ago for the U.N.'s top human rights body to look into the thousands of deaths of suspects under his anti-drug crackdown.
+Aides said Duterte may touch on the resolution adopted by the U.N.
+Human Rights Council two weeks ago.

 Duterte's officials have lashed out at the resolution as Western meddling in the country's anti-crime efforts.
 Panelo said the president was considering cutting diplomatic ties with Iceland, which initiated the resolution.